burningwave/json/README.md

 	})
 );
 ```
-Once registered the checks, to execute the validation we must call the `validate` method:
+Once registered the checks, to execute the validation you must call the `validate` method:
 ```java
 Collection<Throwable> exceptions =
 	facade.validator().validate(